rantahar/introduction-to-mpi/_episodes/02-serial-and-parallel.md

   these steps can be executed at the same time.
 - Overall time is saved.
 More cars for the same amount of time!

-If your problem can be solved like the first case, you are in luck.
-You just need more CPUs (or cores) to do the work.
-- This is called an "Embarrassingly Parallel (EP)" problem and is the easiest problem to parallelize.

-In the second case, the most important thing to consider is the independence of a step (that is, whether a step can be executed without interfering with other steps).
+In this case, the most important thing to consider is the independence of a step (that is, whether a step can be executed without interfering with other steps).
 This independency is called "atomicity" of an operation.

 In the analogy with car manufacturing, the speed of conveyor belt is the "clock" of CPU, parts are "input", doing something is an